Kanban-Zai/kanban-zai-version-1.0/core.md

 ### VIGILANCE

-A team is made up of individuals.
-They all bring their own uniqueness to the team.
-Each person should be treated as an individual.
-However this norm is about more than that.
 Sometimes covens form.
 A coven is a group of people within the team that share a commonality.
 This commonality is good and can lead to a better consensus.
 When it becomes a clique it is the worst type of bad for a team and will destroy it.
 All team members must maintain constant vigilance against cliques forming and must call them out, in addition to it being an auditable event.

+### PAN

+Sometimes depending on the situation of the team, a person expert in a specialized field, or even a mentor, by consensus can be designated as "PAN".
+Pan is a temporary designation allowing that individual veto power over a consensus for a defined period of time.
+This maybe done without running a deviation and maybe done with only a quorum.
+It carries with it a maximum allowed time of 1 month.
+At which time the team can again choose to redesignate the person as "PAN" again.

 # REQUIRED SETTINGS